AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 • Great for users who are already familiar with Apple products

-Keep in mind that smartphones are usually priced in installments and added as an additional cost to your monthly bill.
+Remember that smartphones are usually priced in installments and added as an additional cost to your monthly bill.
 Be careful when choosing your plan, and make sure to find out if you are buying or renting the phone and how many installments are required.
 To learn more about iPhones, visit our list of the best iPhones for seniors guide.

 How Does AT&T Compare to Other Phone Carriers?

 AT&T’s Unlimited 55+ Plan is competitive with other options on the market in terms of price and features.
 However, as mentioned, it’s only available to Florida residents.
-For an unlimited plan unrestricted by location, check out our 2024 T-Mobile review.
+For an unlimited plan unrestricted by location, check out our 2025 T-Mobile review.

-Final Thoughts on Pricing and Value for AT&T Phone Plans
+Final Thoughts on AT&T Phone Plans

 AT&T offers solid options for seniors who want unlimited talk, text, and data, with the Unlimited 55+ plan starting at $60 for one line (currently restricted to Florida residents).
 Those who want a smartphone and unlimited mobile data can also take advantage of an AARP discount.
 If you don’t live in Florida, AT&T has plenty of other unlimited plans that might suit your needs.
-Remember that AT&T’s unlimited plans are priced based on the number of lines on the account, ranging from $30 to $85 per line.
-So, the more lines you have, the more you’ll save.
-Overall, AT&T is a great option, as they offer a diverse range of cell phones and mobile plans for older adults.

 Frequently Asked Questions About AT&T Phone Plans